danielopq/Dine-Restaurant/README.md

 ## Overview

-The website for an architecture studio was developed using React and TypeScript, ensuring a robust and maintainable codebase.
-The homepage features an engaging slideshow showcasing a curated selection of the studio's projects, providing visitors with a dynamic introduction to its portfolio.

-To enhance the user experience, the site integrates with Leaflet, an open-source JavaScript library, to display the studio's office locations on an interactive map.
-This functionality allows users to easily visualize and locate the offices.

-A fully functional contact form is implemented with comprehensive data validation, ensuring that user inputs are correctly formatted before submission.
-This enhances both usability and data integrity.

-The website is fully responsive, offering seamless performance and a visually consistent experience across various devices, including desktops, tablets, and mobile phones.
-Special attention was given to the design and layout to ensure accessibility and usability on screens of all sizes.
+I developed the frontend of a restaurant website based on a provided Figma design.
+The project was built using React with TypeScript and CSS, ensuring a clean and maintainable codebase.

+The website consists of two main sections:

+  - Home Page: This section provides key information about the restaurant, including its concept, location, and offerings.
+It also features a dynamic slideshow displaying high-quality images of the venue and its dishes, enhancing user engagement.

+  - Reservations: Guests can easily book a table using a user-friendly reservation form.
+The form includes input validation to ensure accurate and complete data submission, improving the overall booking experience.

+The website is fully responsive, adapting seamlessly to desktop, tablet, and mobile devices for an optimal user experience across all screen sizes.
+Despite its simplicity, the design and functionality effectively serve the restaurant’s needs, offering an intuitive and visually appealing interface.

 ### Screenshots